Fact-checking the CBS News vice presidential debate between Vance and Walz

 By CNN Staff, CNN

-(CNN) — Democratic Minnesota Gov. Tim Walz and Republican Sen. JD Vance of Ohio are facing off Tuesday night in New York City for their first – and only – vice presidential debate.
+(CNN) — Democratic Minnesota Gov. Tim Walz and Republican Sen. JD Vance of Ohio faced off Tuesday night in New York City for their first – and only – vice presidential debate.

-CNN’s team is fact-checking the candidates, and this story will be updated throughout the evening.
+The two sparred on issues including inflation, immigration, health care and the future of democracy.

+Here is a fact check of some of the remarks made by each candidate:

 Vance mischaracterizes Harris’ role on border policy